 I am a Visiting Assistant Professor of Philosophy at the University of Pennsylvania.
-I specialize in social and political philosophy and in German philosophy.
-My research focuses on Kant's cosmopolitanism, on the legitimacy of global governance institutions, on poverty and its normative significance, and on methodology in political philosophy.
+I specialize in social and political philosophy and in German philosophy, but I also have research interests in ethics and critical theory.
+My work focuses on Kant's cosmopolitanism, on the legitimacy of global governance institutions, on poverty and its normative significance, and on methodology in political philosophy.

 I am originally from Caracas, Venezuela.
 I earned my B.A. with Highest Distinction in Philosophy and Political Science from Purdue University.
 In 2016-2017, I was a Fulbright Graduate Fellow at the Excellence Cluster on The Formation of Normative Orders at Goethe University Frankfurt.
 I completed my Ph.D. in Philosophy at Northwestern University in 2017.